Advanced Usage

 metrics

-If you wish to pass additional parameters to the MLflow run (such as tags, run name, or description), you can do so via the TESSERACT_MLFLOW_RUN_EXTRA_ARGS environment variable.
-This accepts a Python dictionary string that is passed directly to mlflow.start_run().
-See supported parameters in the mlflow documentation.
+To pass additional parameters to the MLflow run (tags, run name, description), use TESSERACT_MLFLOW_RUN_EXTRA_ARGS.
+This accepts a Python dictionary string passed directly to mlflow.start_run().

 Example: Setting tags only